emdash/brainbox/README.md

 - GTD-oriented
 - CLI-based
 - ADHD-friendly
+- distributed
-- offline only (relies only on local filesystem)
+- capable of offline operation

 I have a long-time fascination with "productivity tools".
 Recently, I discovered `taskwarrior`.
 I liked a lot of things about it, but after